Top 10 Best Trap Rap Songs of All Time

 This is way better than everything else on the list.

 Chief Keef pays his dues here, overseeing, allowing, and contributing his craft and voice to carry the next generation of rappers up the charts and into the bed of Kylie Jenner.
-Well, at least for Travis Scott, anyways.
+Well, at least for Travis Scott, anyway.

 Oh yeah, this song goes hard.